18 Philly-Area CSAs Where You Can Get Farm-Fresh Produce

 Henry Got Crops

-What to Expect: Partnered with Weaver’s Way Co-op, Food Moxie, and W.B.
+What to Expect: In partnership with Weaver’s Way, Food Moxie, and W.B.
 Saul High School of Agricultural Sciences, Henry Got Crops offers city-grown, farm-fresh produce.
 Shares come in two sizes: small and large.
 The small share contains a bundle of five to six various vegetables, while the large share features 10 to 12.
 In addition to the CSA, Henry Got Crops also grows food for the community and provides educational opportunities for Saul High School students, teaching them the importance of sustainable vegetable production and distribution.

-Length of Time: Henry Got Crops’ CSA program lasts for 24 weeks, starting in late May.
+Length of Time: Henry Got Crops’ CSA program lasts for 24 weeks, starting May 20th.

 Pick-up Location: 7095 Henry Avenue, Roxborough

-Cost: $560 for the small share; $985 for the large share. $100 nonrefundable deposit required for new members.
-They also offer a You-Pick Only share for $240, and a working discount that can count toward your share.
+Cost: $580 for the small share; $1,100 for the large share. $100 nonrefundable deposit required for new members.
+They also offer two You-Pick Only shares, and a working discount that can count toward your share.

 Highland Orchards

 What to Expect: Highland Orchards is a family-run fruit and vegetable farm that’s pesticide-free and the perfect solution to your food rut.
-Through their CSA program, you can sign up for an all-fruit share, a veggies and fruit share, a meat share, and a build-your-own share.
-The veggies and fruit share comes in small (six to seven veggie varieties and herbs and one kind of fruit) or large (nine to 11 veggie varieties and herbs and one or two types of fruit), the fruit share focuses on what’s in season, the meat share can be either chicken only or the “trio” that provides 10 to 12 pounds of three types of meat, and the build-you-own is filled with add-on options that you pick from their list of offerings, like freshly baked pies, doughnuts, dairy products, and preserves.
+Through their CSA program, you can sign up for an all-fruit share, a veggies and fruit share, a meat share, a flower share, and a build-your-own share.
+The veggies and fruit share is available in small and large, the fruit share includes up to four items, the meat share can be either chicken only or the “trio” that provides 10 to 12 pounds of three types of meat, and the build-you-own is filled with add-on options that you pick from their list of offerings, like freshly baked pies, doughnuts, dairy products, and preserves.

 Length of Time: Subscriptions come in a variety of options.
 Customers can opt for weekly, biweekly, or monthly deliveries.